Neural Guided Sampling for Quantum Circuit Optimization: Method

 Figure \ref{fig:1Dvs2D} visualizes the inefficiencies when working on the 1D gate set forming a quantum circuit: The left part shows a quantum circuit represented by 4 consecutive gates.
 To reduce this circuit, 3 operations are required, two operations to shuffle the CZ-gates one after another.
 This is possible since the rotation gates act on different qubits and are therefore commutative in the circuit.
 After this, it is possible to reduce the two neighboring CZ-gates which form an identity matrix.
 The right part of the figure shows the 2D representation along the qubits.
 This representation leads to a structure which allows to immediately identify that the rotations have no impact on the CZ gates and the CZ block can be directly removed.
-We therefore propose neural guided sampling: a neural network is used to determine which parts in this 2D representation are likely reducible by learning an attention map which can be used for a more efficient sampling.
+We therefore propose neural guided sampling: a neural network is used to determine which parts in this 2D representation are likely reducible by predicting a likelihood map.
+This map can then be used for a more efficient sampling.